influencer marketing · brand strategy

 How Do You Read 3+ Deal Sponsor History?

-- 1 to 2 logged deals: emerging operator.
-Good rate negotiability.
-Moderate reliability.
+- 1 to 2 logged deals: new operator.
+Good rate room.
+OK risk.

-- 3+ logged deals: operationally proven.
+- 3 or more logged deals: proven.
 Roughly 65% reply rate to targeted pitches.

-- 10+ logged deals: top-tier operator.
-Premium rates, near-zero delivery risk.
+- 10 or more logged deals: top operator.
+High rates, near-zero delivery risk.

 Why Pick Mid Tier 1st, Always?